rmetzler/HPI-IP-OAuth/README.md

 _Author:_ Richard Metzler

-##Table of Contents
-- Introduction
-- The OAuth Protocol
-- OAuth Example Service
-- Implementing OAuth in HPIIP

 ## Introduction

 Every day people use many different internet websites for their online activities.
 While some of these websites are used by only a few to several thousend people, some other websites like webbased email programms or social networking websites are visited by millions of users on a daily basis.
 Google's GMail online email application, Facebook and Twitter aim to become the center of our online activities and therefor the single provider of our online identity.
 One way for them to achieve this is to enable 3rd party sites to allow users to sign up and log in with accounts from the identity provider.
 This is possible through online identity protocols like OpenID and OAuth that are able to authenticate a user and redirect him back to the third party website.